tektoncd/chains/docs/authentication.md

 ## Authenticating to an OCI Registry

-The Chains controller will use the same service account your Task runs under as credentials for pushing signatures to an OCI registry.
-This section will cover how to set up a service account that has the necessary credentials.
+To push to an OCI registry, the Chains controller will look for credentials in two places.
+The first place is in the pod executing your Task and the second place is in the service account configured to run your Task.

+### First we'll cover creating the credentials.

 Set the namespace and name of the Kubernetes service account: